icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 Slice keywords and identifiers are case-sensitive.
 For example, `TimeOfDay` and `TIMEOFDAY` are considered different identifiers.

-## Identifiers that are programming language keywords

-You can define Slice identifiers that are keywords in C#.
-For example, `switch` is a perfectly good Slice identifier but is also a C# keyword.
-The `slicec-cs` compiler performs keyword escaping by prefixing the keyword with an `@` character.
-Thus `switch` is mapped to `@switch` in C#.

-The rules for dealing with keywords can result in hard-to-read source code.
-To make life easier for yourself and others, try to avoid Slice identifiers that are implementation language keywords.

 ## Using a keyword as an identifier

 It is possible to use a Slice keyword as an identifier by prefixing the keyword with a backslash; for example: